 Here’s the myth: In January 1937, 16-year-old Judy Turner ditched high school to grab a Coke at Schwab’s.
 Mervyn Le Roy, the famous movie director, happened to be seated at the counter that day.
 He couldn’t help noticing the attractive young lady.
 Sure, she was wearing a tight sweater but what really got the director’s attention was Judy’s wholesome beauty.
 The director introduced himself and offered her a screen test.
 It was a smashing success.
 The studio offered her a contract.
 Judy changed her name to Lana and, after making a movie or two, she was Lana Turner, one of the biggest stars in Hollywood.

-Like a lot of Hollywood legends, there is a lot of truth in this one.
+Like many of Hollywood legends, there is a lot of truth in this one.
 Her name was Judy, she was 16, and she was discovered in January 1937 at a soda fountain while ditching school — a typing class at Hollywood High School.
 But the fountain was not at Schwab’s.
 It was two miles east at the Top Hat Cafe, 6750 Sunset Blvd., at McCadden Pl., which was, crucially, one block east of Hollywood High.

-The gentleman who discovered there was not Mervyn Le Roy, it was Billy Wilkerson, publisher of the Hollywood Reporter, which had offices a block east of the Top Hat.
+The gentleman who discovered her was not Mervyn Le Roy, it was Billy Wilkerson, publisher of the Hollywood Reporter, which had offices a block east of the Top Hat.
 We know that Wilkerson discovered Lana Turner at the Top Hat because Turner herself confirmed the story for Wilkerson’s son, W.R.
 Wilkinson III, who wrote about it in the July 1995 Los Angeles Times:

 As the shapely 16-year-old entered the soda fountain, she caught my father’s attention.
 Even decades later he would recall how “breathtakingly beautiful” she looked that day.